The Theatre Artists Fund needs your help now more than ever.

 Through the fund we launched in July with Sam Mendes, we’ve been able to provide emergency support for 2,600 theatre workers and freelancers across the UK.

 The coronavirus pandemic has left many theatre professionals in need of urgent and critical financial support.
-Our third round of applications closed today, with over 2,000 more applications for assistance received.
+Our third round of applications closed on 20 December, with over 2,000 more applications for assistance received.

 We surveyed some of the people who have already received £1000 grants from the Theatre Artists Fund, and 85% of participants said the grant helped them pay their bills, mortgage or rent, with 62% saying it helped them put food on the table.